johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

 # Cursor IDE: START Phase Framework
 # Version 1.0

-This framework defines the START phase for project initialization and scaffolding in Cursor IDE.
-It's designed to be used as a preprocessing phase before entering the RIPER workflow.
+This framework defines the START phase for project initialization and scaffolding in the Cursor IDE.
+It's designed as a preprocessing phase before entering the RIPER workflow.

 ## START PHASE OVERVIEW